Timon-Schneider/proxmox-firewall-visualizer/README.md

 3. Paste your Proxmox firewall configuration (from `pve-firewall compile`)
 4. Click "Generate Diagram"
 5. Drag nodes and labels to customize the layout
+6. Export your diagram as PNG or SVG using the download buttons

 ## What It Shows